enaj1125/I_Submission/README.md

 ####Why not Depth-first search (DFS)?

 DFS and BFS are two commonly used algrithm to search through graph.
 DFS is often more effcient than BFS in terms of time complexcity.
 However, in case, since the soical network is a undirected graph, which frequently contains cycles.
 Cycle would make it difficult to determine the right degree of connection, since it is possible to visit the node from both directions.
 Therefore, BFS is the best to implement this search task.

+####BFS time complexity analysis:
+The worst case is visiting all n-degree nodes and edges, which is {V+E}, where V, E are vertex and edges insides the n-degree network.

 ###How the algrithm is the optimized for computation efficiency
 ####1.
 Use appropriate data structure coupled with search algrithm